httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 ## Cookies

-The field values of the Cookie and Set-Cookie fields {{COOKIES}} can be mapped into the SF-Cookie Structured Field (a List) and SF-Set-Cookie Structured Field (a Dictionary), respectively.
+The field values of the Cookie and Set-Cookie fields {{COOKIES}} can be mapped into the SF-Cookie Structured Field (a List) and SF-Set-Cookie Structured Field (a List), respectively.

-In each case, cookie names are Tokens.
-Their values are Strings, unless the value can be successfully parsed as the textual representation of another, bare Item structured type (e.g., Byte Sequence, Decimal, Integer, Token, or Boolean).
+In each case, a cookie is represented as an Inner List containing two Items; the cookie name and value.
+The cookie name is always a String; the cookie vale is a String, unless it can be successfully parsed as the textual representation of another, bare Item structured type (e.g., Byte Sequence, Decimal, Integer, Token, or Boolean).

-Set-Cookie parameters map to Parameters on the appropriate SF-Set-Cookie member, with the parameter name being forced to lowercase.
+Set-Cookie parameters map to Parameters on the Inner List, with the parameter name being forced to lowercase.
 Set-Cookie parameter values are Strings unless a specific type is defined for them.
 This specification defines the parameter types in {{cookie-params}}.

 | Parameter Name      | Structured Type     |
 |---------------------|---------------------|